-Dr. Steven Gortmaker is Professor of the Practice of Health Sociology at the Harvard T.H.
-Chan School of Public Health where he directs the Prevention Research Center on Nutrition and Physical Activity at the Harvard T.H.
-Chan School of Public Health (HPRC).
-The mission of the HPRC is to work with communities, community agencies, state and local government, and other partners to develop, implement, and evaluate the effectiveness and cost-effectiveness of methodologies and interventions to improve nutrition and physical activity and reduce obesity and chronic disease risk among children, youth, and their families, and to reduce and eliminate disparities in these outcomes.
+Steven Gortmaker is Professor of the Practice of Health Sociology where he directs the Harvard Chan School of Public Health Prevention Research Center on Nutrition and Physical Activity (HPRC).
+The mission of the HPRC is to work with communities, state and local government, and other partners to develop, implement, and evaluate the effectiveness and cost-effectiveness of strategies to improve nutrition and physical activity, reduce obesity and chronic disease risk among children, youth, and their families, and to reduce and eliminate disparities in these outcomes.
 We work with a wide range of partners to translate and disseminate this work at community, state and national levels.

 Dr. Gortmaker’s research with colleagues has documented the “energy gap” responsible for recent increases in obesity among children and youth in the United States, and the important role played by excess intake of sugar sweetened beverages.
 He has been an author or coauthor of more than 240 published research articles, including the first report in the United States concerning the obesity epidemic among children and youth.
 These papers have helped to focus subsequent epidemiologic and intervention work in this field.
 In addition, Dr. Gortmaker and his colleagues have designed interventions that are low cost, easily disseminated, and sustainable.
 Such interventions include the school curriculums Planet Health and Eat Well and Keep Moving, the afterschool curriculum Food and Fun (jointly developed with YMCA of the USA), and the Out of School Nutrition and Physical Activity initiative (OSNAP).
 These interventions were evaluated with randomized trials and quasi-experimental designs.
-Recent studies include a four paper obesity modeling series in the Lancet, and CHOICES papers in Health Affairs, Preventive Medicine and the New England Journal of Medicine.
+Recent studies include a four-paper obesity modeling series in the Lancet, and CHOICES papers in Health Affairs, Preventive Medicine and the New England Journal of Medicine.

 Dr. Gortmaker earned his PhD from the University of Wisconsin, Madison.